 Water resistant to 100 meters- Good for all types of swimming

-Water resistant to 200 meters- Safe for diving
+Water resistant to 200 meters- Safe for free diving

 Water resistant greater than 200 meters- Suitable for deep diving